jp-ryuji/ts-monorepo-boilerplate/README.md

 | `pnpm docker:down`  | Stop Docker services                       |
 | `pnpm docker:build` | Build Docker images                        |
 | `pnpm docker:logs`  | View Docker logs                           |

+## Package Management

+This project uses pnpm for package management in a monorepo structure.
+For details on how pnpm works with Docker in this project, see [pnpm Docker documentation](./docs/pnpm-docker.md).

 ### API Scripts (`apps/api/package.json`)